Supervised learning in Hamiltonian reconstruction from local measurements on eigenstates: Hamiltonian reconstruction from eigenstates measurements

 For the ground state $|\psi_{0} \rangle$, the trajectory (blue line) is a smooth curve without crossing.
-With the increasing of the level index $k$, the eigenstate trajectories become more changeable.
+With the increase of the level index $n$, the eigenstate trajectories become more changeable.
 There are $2$ crossings for the $1$st excited state, $4$ crossings for the $2$nd and $3$rd excited states.
 These crossing points correspond to the case of $a_{i}$s where the map $\mathcal{F}^{-1}$ corresponds to multiple $\{c_{i}\}$s.
-This indicates that the recovery is well-posed when $|\psi_{k} \rangle$ is low-lying (i.e. $k$ is relatively small), ill-posed when $| \psi_{k} \rangle$ is middle-lying.
+This indicates that the recovery is well-posed when $|\psi_{n} \rangle$ is low-lying (i.e. $n$ is relatively small), ill-posed when $| \psi_{n} \rangle$ is middle-lying.

-We remark that in Fig.1(a), the area inside the blue line (including the blue line itself) corresponds to the so-called joint numerical range of $A_1$ and $A_2$~\cite{horn2012matrix}.
-The orange, green, red lines, corresponding to the $1$st, $2$nd and $3$rd excited states, has a close connection with the higher rank joint numerical range of $A_1$ and $A_2$, see e.g.~\cite{chien2011boundary}.
+We remark that in FIG. ~\ref{fig:1}(a), the area inside the blue line (including the blue line itself) corresponds to the so-called joint numerical range of $A_1$ and $A_2$~\cite{horn2012matrix}.
+The orange, green, red lines, corresponding to the $1$st, $2$nd, and $3$rd excited states, have a close connection with the higher rank joint numerical ranges of $A_1$ and $A_2$, see e.g.~\cite{chien2011boundary}.